 LGPS benefits accrued from 2015 may therefore need to be enhanced so that all members, regardless of age, will benefit from the underpin.
 Alternatively, restitution may be achieved in a different way, for example by paying compensation.
 In either case, the clear expectation is that many more members would see an enhanced benefit rather than just those currently subject to these protections.
 There will therefore be a retrospective increase to members' benefits, which in turn will give rise to a past service cost for the Fund employers.
 In 2018/19, the Council made an allowance for the estimated McCloud impact, resulting in an increase to the pension liability of £2.5m.
-In 2019/20, following the recent proposed changes to McCloud eligibility, the previously estimated McCloud element in the balance sheet has been reduced by £2m.
+The Council's actuarial advisors do not believe there is any significant new information for 2019/20 to justify further changes.
+The default approach for 2019/20 is that the roll forward position to 31 March 2020 will continue to include the previously estimated McCloud element in the balance sheet and therefore no further adjustment has been made.